 Consulting a Clayton County attorney after an car crash enhances a victim's ability to receive a reasonable settlement.
-If you have been injured in an automobile accident you should discuss your case with an accident attorney at the Law Offices of Shane Smith.
+If you have been injured in an automobile accident you should discuss your case with an accident attorney at Shane Smith Law.

 According to the Atlanta Journal-Constitution, the Georgia Department of Transportation is considering three new intersection designs to relieve traffic congestion in areas with a propensity for auto accidents.

 - The Diverging Diamond—The state rebuilt the Ashford-Dunwoody Road exit on I-285, making traffic in both directions cross to the left side of the road as it approaches the bridge over the interstate.
 After the bridge, it crosses back to the right.
 This is a design that has been implemented throughout France.

 - Continuous flow intersection design (CFI)—This is also called a crossover displaced left-turn (XDL).
 This moves the turning vehicles out of the main intersection.